GCrean/cod/README.txt

-Cod is a small cross-platform backend for interactive graphical applications.
-It also includes support for rendering PNG images and bitmap fonts.
-It is currently in an alpha state and supports X11 and windows.
-Support for Cocoa is planned.
+Cod is a simple library for rendering graphics and processing input on Windows and Linux.